Does neurofeedback work? This is the question that people have regarding this treatment for neurological conditions.

 The role of neurofeedback for people with bipolar disorder is that it teaches the brain to maintain a consistent state.

-wellness website says that through learning self-regulation, a person will be able to achieve mood stabilization.
+A wellness website says that through learning self-regulation, a person will be able to achieve mood stabilization.

 “Bipolar clients undergoing neurofeedback training report less susceptibility to mood swings, increased ability to focus, and reduced anger.
 Their ability to function increases as they find themselves less reactive and increasingly able to respond and act appropriately.”